Staff

 Zeeshan joined the EMSuite at The Open University in 2020.
 As a Chartered Scientist, he primarily provides his specialist knowledge and expertise to train and mentor PhD students on electron microscopes and analytical techniques to conduct their research.
 He is also responsible for the smooth running of the state-of-the-art scanning electron microscopes (SEM) and focused ion beam (FIB) system, energy dispersive spectroscopy (EDS), electron backscatter diffraction (EBSD) and various sample preparation equipment within the EMSuite.
 He writes standard operating procedures and prepares risk assessments to provide a safe working environment on electron microscopes.

 Zeeshan has had extensive experience in the past working on several European projects and with various industries using advanced FIB techniques.
-He brings this expertise to seek knowledge transfer partnerships between industries and the EMSuite by providing technical support to industrial clients and organise training courses on electron microscopy techniques.
+He brings this expertise to seek knowledge transfer partnerships between industries and the EMSuite by providing technical support to industrial clients and organising training courses on electron microscopy techniques.
 Zeeshan also works on collaborative projects with various academics across STEM Faculty at The Open University.

 Specialisation: